GrooveLabs/public-api-documentation/source/index.html.md

 ## Making Authenticated API Calls

-Use the generated `access_token` value to make API requests on behalf of the authorized user in the `Authorization` header with the header value having the following format
+Use the generated `access_token` value to make API requests on behalf of the authorized user in the `Authorization` header with the header value having the following format: `Authorization: Bearer {YOUR_ACCESS_TOKEN}`

 > A authenticated CURL may look like: